 Since its 2009 launch, Venmo has become one of the most popular mobile payment apps in the United States.
-The app, which lets its users pay one another with linked credit cards, debit cards, bank accounts or account balances, began offering a Mastercard® debit card known as the “Venmo Card” in 2018.
+The app—which lets users pay one another with linked credit cards, debit cards, bank accounts or account balances—began offering a Mastercard debit card in 2018, now known as the Venmo Debit Card.

-Unlike traditional debit cards that pull from a linked bank account, the purchases you make with the Venmo Card are charged to your account balance (though you still need a linked bank account to transfer funds into said balance).
+Unlike traditional debit cards that pull from a linked bank account, the purchases you make with the Venmo Debit Card are charged to your account balance (though you still need a linked bank account to transfer funds into said balance).

-Under the Mastercard® network, purchases made with the Venmo Card are covered by zero liability protection, meaning you won’t be held accountable for unauthorized transactions.
-You can report a lost or stolen card and receive an emergency replacement with Mastercard Global Service, and Mastercard ID Theft Protection™ both monitors your credit file and alerts you to suspicious activity as long as you activate.
-You also have the ability to disable your card within the Venmo app.
+Under the Mastercard network, purchases made with the Venmo Debit Card are covered by zero liability protection, meaning you won’t be held accountable for unauthorized transactions.
+With Mastercard Global Service, you can report a lost or stolen card and receive an emergency replacement.
+Mastercard ID Theft Protection monitors your credit file and alerts you to suspicious activity as long as you activate it.
+And if you lose your card and then find it, you also have the ability to disable or enable your card within the Venmo app.

-In fact, Venmo’s competitor, Cash App (formerly Square Cash), released a Visa debit card just over a year before Venmo in May 2017.
-Cash App’s “Cash Card,” as it’s known, is tied to users’ balances and offers a rewards program.
-This past week, the Cash Card’s rewards were unofficially reported to include 10 percent cash back at Whole Foods, Burger King, Petco and more.
+Cash App’s Cash Card is tied to users’ balances and also offers a rewards program.
+In the past, Cash Card’s rewards were unofficially reported to include 10 percent cash back at Whole Foods, Burger King, Petco and more.

-Is the Venmo Card worth it?
+Is the Venmo Debit Card worth it?

 If your main goal is to earn rewards for your purchases, a rewards credit card may better suit your needs.
 Most rewards credit card options, including ones with no annual fees, provide up-front information on how and where you can earn rewards, meaning that you can choose a card based on how and where you spend.